-The TS1 project aims to ensure the operation of the ISIS First Target Station for many years to come.
-The project will see a complete refurbishment of the internals of TS1, including the design of the target and its cooling systems, the moderators and the reflector and all their associated services.
-This also includes the monitoring instrumentation within the target station vessel, target station controls, the trolley that the target, moderator and reflectors sit on, and the large area of plant which deals with the target station services which sits behind the target station.
+The Target Station 1 (TS1) Project has been put in place to ensure sustainability for TS1, and its continued operation for many years into the future, as it has run for over 35 years without significant maintenance or development work.
+The project will see many changes to the heart of TS1, including the design of the target and its cooling systems, the moderators, the reflector and all their associated services.
+This includes the monitoring instrumentation within the target station vessel; the target station controls; the trolley that the target, moderator and reflectors sit on; and the large area of plant that sits behind the target station.

-The actual installation work will occur over a period of about a year from Sept 2020 - Nov 2021, and the facility will have an extended shutdown during this period: TS1 will be shut down for 14 months for the work to happen.
-At the same time, work will be taking place to replace part of the linnear accelerator, and this will take TS2 off for around 8 months from Setp 2020 until May 2021.
-This shutdown work means that the proposal round that would be normally held in April 2020 will be cancelled, and the round that would have been held in Oct 2020 will be for TS2 instruments only.
+The actual installation work will occur over a period of about a year, and the facility will have an extended shutdown during this period: TS1 will be shut down for 14 months for the work to happen.
+At the same time, work will be taking place to replace part of the linear accelerator, and this will take TS2 off for around 8 months from January 2021.
 Further details of planned proposal rounds and run cycles can be found on the Apply for Beamtime page.

 2019 saw many milestones for the project, including the first time the new target was assembled.
 Its design, with ten individual plates of tantalum-clad tungsten electron beam welded together, took over a year to design and another year to build.
 Not only is the new target itself different, but the surrounding assembly also needed to be updated.
 The associated tooling and jigs used for handling the target during manufacture, installation and maintenance in the remote handling cell also needed updating.

 Design engineering group with the new TS1 target